DFmr/GetCleanData/CodeBook.md

 ## Data Transformations

 The sections below discuss the data transformations performed on the raw data download.
-The <b>dataClean.R script</b> performs the data transformations and creates the final dataset.
-Information on running the <b>dataClean.R script</b> can be found in the <b>README.md</b>.
+The <b>run_analysis.R script</b> performs the data transformations and creates the final dataset.
+Information on running the <b>run_analysis.R script</b> can be found in the <b>README.md</b>.

 ### Merging of Data